zbishop2002/CarefreeDockManager/README.md

 ```

 ### Automatic Backup Script Template with Shoutrrr Integration
-- After modifying this template for your system, choose someplace to store it and make it a cron job, a day before the scheduled watchtower update is recommended
+- After modifying this template for your system, choose someplace to store it and make it a cron job.
+A day before the scheduled watchtower update is recommended
-- Note that the --tar flag causes docker-backup to export bound and unbound volumes of the container, allowing for a complete recovery if Watchtower breaks the container
 - Use the exact same webhook link from the Watchtower docker compose
 - The cron job must be on root's crontab or that of another admin account